 The United States of America is the best/easiest place in the world to own guns.
 Period.

-It’s the only place you can get a gun at a Walmart.
-In fact, only 13 states require a background check.
-Guns can be advertised online and they can cost as little as US$100, making it the cheapest place to buy guns in the world.
-Even AR-15s can cost less than an Iphone.
-The estimated number of guns per capita is around 1.13.
-This means there are more guns than there are people.
-Even one of Iowa’s legislative bodies has passed a bill to allow children to handle handguns.
-But all of this is a topic for another day.
+It’s the only place you can get a gun at a convenience store.
+In fact, in most states, a background check isn’t required unless you’re buying from a federally licensed firearm dealer.
+Guns can be advertised online and they can cost as little as US$100, making it one of the cheapest places to buy guns in the world.
+The estimated number of guns per capita is around 1.2, meaning there are more guns than there are people in the United States.
+What about the rest of the world?
+Beyond the borders of the red, white, and blue, where else can you own a gun?

 If you are looking to start a new life overseas and your main hobby is sport hunting, you are concerned for the safety of your family, or you just like occasionally going to the nearest gun range, odds are you’ll want to bring your guns to your new country of choice.

 There are a few things to keep in mind while you are seeking out your new gun-friendly destination.
 In many countries, you’ll need to be a citizen in order to obtain a gun permit, though there are certain countries that allow permanent residents to own guns.
 In nearly every country in the world, if you want to bring the guns you currently own with you, you’ll be required to have a special permit granting weapon importation.
 Otherwise, you’ll be faced with a fine or even some jail time.
 International shipment of weapons is a delicate matter these days, so before you choose your destination, do your due diligence regarding gun ownership laws and how best to get them where you’re going.

 Now that you have a little idea of what’s involved in gun ownership when moving overseas, here are the 10 countries with the friendliest gun laws: